FlowFuse/node-red-dashboard/docs/nodes/widgets/ui-dropdown.md

 props:
     Group: Defines which group of the UI Dashboard this widget will render in.
     Size: Controls the width of the dropdown with respect to the parent group.
 Maximum value is the width of the group.
+    Label:
-    Label: The text shown to the left of the dropdown.
+        description: The text shown to the left of the dropdown.
+        dynamic: true
     Options:
         description: A list of the options available in the dropdown.
 Each row defines a `label` (shown in the dropdown) and `value` (emitted on selection) property.
         dynamic: true
     Allow Multiple: Whether or not a user can select multiple options, if so, checkboxes are shown, and value is emitted in an array.
 dynamic:
+    Label:
+        payload: msg.label
+        structure: ["String"]
     Options:
         payload: msg.options
         structure: ["Array<String>", "Array<{value: String}>", "Array<{value: String, label: String}>"]